Harishharris/llm-cli/readme.md

 ## CLI

-# Access your favorite LLM right at your terminal
+Access your favorite LLM right at your favorite terminal